Bacteriophage therapy

 About our Director

-Dr Jones has supported the use of phage therapy in three NHS Trusts and is actively working with other Trusts across the UK.
+Dr Jones has supported the use of phage therapy in several NHS Trusts and is actively working with other Trusts across the UK.
 Dr Jones trained as a virologist at the University of Cambridge.

 National Clinical Phage Service